lfoppiano/supercon2/docs/guidelines/guidelines.md

 There are two types of actions that a curator can do when checking the data:

-1. data reporting or flagging
+1. Data reporting or flagging
-2. data correction
+2. Data correction

 The (1) data reporting (or flagging) is the process in which a record is marked as "possibly invalid".
-The term "flag" indicate the action of adding a flag on top of a record, in this case the record will be hidden from the public view of the database.
+The term "flag" indicates the action of adding a flag on top of a record.
+In this case, the record will be hidden from the public view of the database.
 In addition, curators could select only reported records and inspect them thoughtfully, amending or removing for good (2).

 ### Examples